hsghori/CS-Notes/computer_networks_notes.md

 The DNS root is located in Virginia and there are 13 root servers (A-M) that are replicated via anycast.
 Anycast  is a routing system that finds the shortest paths to destination.
 If several locations are given the same address then the network will deliver the packet to the closest location with that address with no modification to the routing algorithm.

-- DNS Records
-	- DNS servers store resource records (RRs).
+The DNS servers store resource records (RRs).
+These records come in four types:
 - Type = A (Address): name = hostname, value = IP address
 - Type = (NS) (Name Server): name = domain, value = name of DNS server for domain
 - Type CNAME (Canonical Name): name: alias name, value: real (canonical name)
 - Type = MX (Mail Exchange): name = domain in email address, value = name of mail server

-	- Inserting Resource Records Into DNS
-		- Register foobar.com at registrar (GoDaddy)
-			- provide registrar with name and IP addresses of your authoritative name servers
-			- Register inserts RR parts into the .com TLD server
-		- Store resource records in your server
-	- Using DNS
+Services can insert resource records into the DNS by providing the registrar withthe name and IP address of the authorative name servers.
+The registrar would insert the resource record in the proper TLDM server and you would store the record in your server. inserting Resource Records Into DNS

-		- Apps use DNS by way of a local DNS server.
+Apps use DNS by way of a local DNS server.
 The app sends a request to the local server who will send a request to the root server.
+This can happen in one of two ways:
 - Recursive: Local DNS asks root to find entire domain and passes work to the root.
 - Iterative: Local DNS asks root to find IP address for server to ask next.

-- DNS Protocol
-	- Query and reply messages both have the same message format
-		- Header: identifier, flags, etc
-		- Resource records
-	- Client-server interactions on UDP Port 53.
-- High availability
-	- Replicated DNS servers
-	- Usually UDP used for queries.
-	- Try alternative servers on timeout
-	- Same identifier for all queries (we don't care which server responds)
-- Fast lookups - DNS Caching
-	- Performing a lot of queries takes time.
-	- Caching can greatly reduce overhead - top level servers rarely change and popular sites are visited often.
-		- Local DNS servers often have information cached.
-	- DNS servers cache responses to queries.
-	- responses include a "time to live" (TTL) field.
-	- Server deletes cached entry after TTL expires.
-	- Negative caching
-		- Negative caching remembers things that don't work - failing can take a long time.
-It's good to remember that they don't work so the failure takes less time the next time.
-		- Not widely implemented.
-- Properties of DNS
-	- Easy unique naming
-	- Fate sharing for network failures
-	- Reasonable trust model
-	- Caching increases scalability and performance
-- DNS provides indirection
-	- Address can change underneath - ie we can move a domain to a different IP address
-	- Name could map to multiple IP addresses
-		- CDN is used for load balancing
-		- CDN is used to reduce latency by picking nearby servers
-	- Multiple names can map to the same address
-		- mailing service and web serves can map to the same machine
-		- aliases
-	- This flexibility only applies within a domain.
+DNS servers are required to maintain high availability.
+This is done through highly replicated DNS servers and specific protocols to account for failure.
+UDP is typically used for DNS queries and alternate servers are tried on timeout.
+All queries have the same identifier so we don't care which DNS server responds to our query.
+DNS also provides fast lookups by way of DNS caching.
+Specifically, DNS servers cache responses to queries and keep those records in the cache based on a TTL field.
+Some DNS servers also do __negative caching__ which means they remember queries that failed or took a long time.

+One of the most powerful aspects of DNS is that it provides indirection. ddress can change underneath the DNS and the user will not need to change their behavior.
+Furthermore, a single hostname could map to multiple IP addresses (through a CDN) or multiple names could map to the same address.
+This creates a much more user friendly environment for end internet users.

 # Wireless
-- Point to point connections
-	- Dedicated pairwise communication between two points
-	- Ex: long distance fiber link , link between Ethernet switch and host.
-- Broadcasst connections
-	- A bunch of nodes can communicate over some shared wire(s) or medium
-	- Ex: 802.11 wireless LAN, traditional Ethernet (pre 2000)
-	- Broadcast channels must use some kind of multiple access algorithm to avoid multiple nodes speaking at once.
-Otherwise collisions can lead to garbled data.
-		- Channel Partitioning: Divide channel into pieces
-		- Taking turns: Scheme for deciding who transmits when
-		- Random access: allow collisions, then recover.
-	- Random Access MAC protocol.
-		- When a node has to send a packet it transmits at the full channel data rate without coordination.
-		- IF two or more nodes are transmitting there is a collision.
-		- The Random access MAC protocol specifies how to detect and recover from collisions.
-- Wireless networks deal with communication over wireless links.
-- Mobility: handling mobile users that change point of attachment to network (eg laptop moving between routers).
-- Base station: Typically connected to a wired network.
-A relay is responsible for sending packets between a wired network and wireless hosts in its area.
+Wireless networks deal with communication over wireless links.
+These networks rely on some base station which is usually connected to the wired network.
+A __relay__ is responsible for establishing wireless links between teh base station and the wireless hosts (ie transferring packets between the wired network and wireless hosts).
+The biggest challenge with wireless networks is the increased mobility.

-	- Ex: Cell tower, 802.11 access points (AP).
-- Wireless link: Typically used to connect mobile devices to base station.
-	- Multiple access protocols are used to coordinate link access.
-	- Various data rates, transmission distance.
+Wireless links have characteristics that are not seen in other physical media.
+For example, the signal strength decreases the further away we get from the relay, the radio signals reflect off of objects and arrive at the destination at slightly different times, the connections may suffer from interference, the links are braodcast (and therefore anyone can hear them), we cannot receive while transmitting, and signals sent do not always end up at the receiver intact.
+Each of these issues has specific properties that we must consider:
+- Decreased signal strength.
+	- Radio signal attenuates as it propagates through matter.
+	- AKA path loss
+	- $FSPL = (\frac{4 \pi d f}{c})^2$
+		- $d$ distance, $\lambda = c/f$ wavelength, $f$ frequency, and $c$ speed of light.
+- Multipath propagation
+	- Radio signals reflect off objects and ground and arrive at destination at slightly different times.
+- Interference from other sources.
+	- SNR: Signal to noise ratio
+	- BER: Bit error rate
+	- Larger SNR makes it easier to extract signal from noise, but SNR may change with mobility.
+We must choose a physical layer that can meet the BER given the SNR.
+	- To overcome bit errors
+		- Sender could increase transmission power.
+This is bad for battery powered devices and creates interference for other senders.
+		- Stronger error detection or recovery
+		- Many TCP alternatives for wireless
+- Broadcast medium: anyone in proximity can hear and interfere with signal
+- Cannot receive while transmitting
+	- Nearby transmissions could deafen the receiver
+- Signals sent do not always end up at the receiver intact.

+Like physical networks, wireless networks can come in multiple flavors.
+Here we care about infrastructure networks and ad-hoc networks which are akin to global coverage vs local area networks in wired systems.

 - Infrastructure Mode: Base station connects mobile devices to wired network.
 	- Ex: WIFI, cellular
 	- For a single hop, the host connects to a base connection which connects to the larger internet.